readthedocs/blog/search-improvements.rst

 was voluntarily contributed by `Rob Hudson`_,  `back in 2013`_ and then improved by other contributors.
 The search infrastructure was already outdated as Read The Docs were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
-Therefore, the upgradation of search infrastructure was badly needed.
+Therefore, Upgrading the search infrastructure was badly needed.

 Built in Search vs Read The Docs Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~